 - experiencing trauma or witnessing traumatic events, either as a child or as an adult

-- experiencing a stressful life event, such as the death of a loved one or a divorce
+- experiencing a stressful life event, like the death of a loved one or a divorce

-- experiencing ongoing stress and worries, such as work responsibilities, conflict in your family, or financial woes
+- experiencing ongoing stress and worries, like work responsibilities, conflict in your family, or financial woes

 - having an anxious personality

-- having another mental health disorder, such as depression
+- having another mental health condition like depression

 - having close family members who also have anxiety or panic disorders

 People who experience anxiety are at an increased risk of experiencing panic attacks.
-However, having anxiety doesn’t mean you will experience a panic attack.
+But having anxiety does not mean you will experience a panic attack.